March 24, 2023

 If nothing else, the TMNT toy range is impressive in how many ways it made our favorite cartoon turtles even more exciting.
 In 1995, kids were introduced to the Metal Mutants, a fusion of the Teenage Mutant Ninja Turtles and mystical spirits that gave them shiny, metalized armor.

-The creators of these TMNT toys clearly took some inspiration from the Power Ranges with their animal-themed mecha armor.
-Of course, toymakers also had to even the odds by giving Shredder his own Metal Mutant figure.
+The creators of these TMNT toys clearly took some inspiration from the Power Rangers with their animal-themed mecha armor.
+Of course, toymakers also had to even the odds by giving Shredder his own Metal Mutant figure, even though he was already mostly made of metal.

 With Metal Mutants, kids got two toys in one.
-The armor could be taken off and be folded into its spirit animal form to fight alongside its wearer.
+The armor could be taken off and then folded into its spirit animal form to fight alongside its wearer.
+So cool!

 With awesome “cowa-boinga” spring action, the Coil Force Turtles could deliver blows with real kinetic force.
 Anything but tightly wound, these spring-loaded heroes came ready to send Shredder’s goons spiraling out of control.